simuxakadiscgolfgod/Space-Weather/README.md

 **G1** | **Minor** | **Power systems:** Weak power grid fluctuations can occur. **Spacecraft operations:** Minor impact on satellite operations possible. **Other systems:** Migratory animals are affected at this and higher levels; aurora is commonly visible at high latitudes (northern Michigan and Maine).

 ## 3-day Forecast:Product: 3-Day Forecast
+:Product: 3-Day Forecast
 :Issued: 2023 Nov 04 1230 UTC
-# Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
+ Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
-#

 A. NOAA Geomagnetic Activity Observation and Forecast

 The greatest observed 3 hr Kp over the past 24 hours was 2 (below NOAA